freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 ```java
 dataType[] arrayName = new dataType[arraySize];
 ```
+Here we have declared & initialized as well the array in one step.
+We could have also written it into two parts with one step being the declaration of array followed by the initialization of array.
+By default, all the memory locations allocated to the array is initialized to it's default values depending upon the datatype

 ## Code snippets of the above syntax:

 ```java
 double[] List = new double[10];
 ```
+ We are creating a array variable named **List** of tyype double & allocating it 10 memory locations.
+This double datatype array is initialized to 0.0 by default.

 ## Another way to create an Array: